Australian Story: Broadcast history

 In 1996 the ABC restructured its current affairs program The 7:30 Report, turning separate state editions into one centralised national program.
 As a result, The 7:30 Report had less scope for localised, human interest stories.
 ABC in Brisbane established Australian Story as a result of the restructuring, and they were given a remit for rural coverage.
 The program began screening on 29 May 1996.

 Australian Story was initially supposed to be a series of small magazine-style stories.
 It quickly started focusing on one single story for each episode, this is the format it still uses today.
 Given it was shot predominantly outside of a studio and always without the presence of a reporter, Australian Story was originally considered to be a novelty current affairs program.
 Other unconventional elements included their camera work and pacing which were considered to be slow and cinematic.
 These characteristics of the show contribute to its classification as a documentary.

+The first Australian Story episode featured three short stories: